TauGuide/tau-guide-documents/docs/Tutorials/step-by-step-guide-how-to-buy-agoras.md

 ---
-title: How to Buy Agoras
+title: "Agoras: How to Buy"
-description: Agoras: How to Buy
+description: Step by step instructions on how to buy Agoras.
 disableTableOfContents: false
 ---